 In the Bible, Zipporah was the daughter of Jethro (or Reuel), “the priest of Midian” (Exodus 3:1; 2:18).
 She was a “Cushite woman” (Numbers 12:1) or Ethiopian woman.
 Cush is ancient Ethiopia (Genesis 10:6), which was in classical times called Nubia.
 Her father was actually a Midianite (Exodus 2:16–19; 3:1), and thus a descendant of Abraham (Genesis 25:1).

 After Moses slew an Egyptian to protect a Hebrew slave (Exodus 2:12), he fled from Egypt to the land of Midian to avoid prosecution (verse 15).
 When he got there, he met the priest of Midian who had had seven daughters that attended their father’s flock.
 When some shepherds tried to drive the women away, Moses defended the woman.
 So, the daughters told their father Jethro of the stranger that helped them and he in gratitude invited Moses to eat with his family.
 Later on, Moses married Zipporah one the priest’s daughters (Exodus 2:16–22).

-Upon God’s call to go back to Egypt “Moses took his wife and sons, put them on a donkey and started back to Egypt” (Exodus 4:20).
-On the way to Egypt, the Lord “sought to kill” (Exodus 4:24) Moses for failing to obey His command to circumcise his son.
+Upon God’s call to go back to Egypt, “Moses took his wife and sons” and started back to Egypt (Exodus 4:20).
+On the way to Egypt, the Lord “sought to kill” Moses for failing to obey His command to circumcise his son (Exodus 4:24).
 So Zipporah immediately circumcised their son and saved Moses’ life (Exodus 4:24–26).
 After the Exodus, Zipporah reunited with Moses in the wilderness (Exodus 18).

 In His service,